Skip to Content

 This post contains affiliate links, please read my full disclaimer here.

-Curry chicken was a weeknight meal for us growing up and my mom makes some of the best curry chicken I’ve ever had.
-Getting the recipe from her was a chore as she measures nothing in the kitchen.
+Growing up, curry chicken was a staple weeknight meal.
+My mom’s curry chicken is hands down the best I’ve ever had.
+Getting the recipe from her was a chore, as she measured nothing in the kitchen.

 1. Rinse the chicken with water and vinegar.

 2. Use the right curry powder and seasonings – Jamaican Curry Powder is a combination of spices.
-The spices used and the amounts vary from country to country and brand to brand.
 For Jamaican curry, you need to use good curry powder.
 I use a combination of Hot Blue Mountain Country Curry Powder and Betapac Curry Powder.
 I also add a little Jamaican all-purpose seasoning.

 How to make Jamaican Curry Chicken